Confield

 Confield is the sixth studio album by British electronic music duo Autechre.
-It was released on 30 April 2001 through Warp Records on 2xLP, CD and digital services.
+It was released on 30 April 2001, through Warp Records on 2xLP, CD and digital services.
 The album marked a significant shift in sound for the duo, moving towards abstract and experimental tracks instead of the previous warm, ambient sounds of Amber and Tri Repetae.
 Confield was the first Autechre studio album to utilise generative programs such as Max.
 The album received general acclaim; critics enjoyed its experimental nature, though some thought it was overly robotic and unapproachable.

-Background

-Autechre are a British electronic music duo composed of members Rob Brown and Sean Booth.
-After the release of the self-titled album Lego Feet in 1991, their first project under the Autechre name would come with the release of Cavity Job later in December.
-The duo's first studio album, Incunabula, was a surprise success.
-After signing with Warp Records, the duo would go on to release albums such as Amber and Tri Repetae, which were received mostly positively by critics.

 Production

 With Confield, the duo largely abandoned the ambient and melodic styles of their earlier works such as Amber and Tri Repetae in favour of more chaotic and abstract sound palettes.
-As their style grew more experimental, Confield and their later albums would see the use of software like Max to form the basis of songs rather than physical synthesisers.
+As their style grew more experimental, Confield and their later albums included the use of software like Max to form the basis of songs rather than physical synthesisers.
 According to Booth, most tracks from Confield originated from experiments with this software that would not fit in with a club environment.
+It was released on 30 April 2001, through Warp as a CD, 2xLP and digital file.

-Confield and later releases by the duo such as Exai would make use of generative sequences done through Max.
+Confield and later releases by the duo such as Exai made use of generative sequences done through Max.
 Brown and Booth later noted the use of something called "the system" while making their music; a large network of synthesisers and other digital processes.
 The duo have also stated in interviews that the music created by this system is not entirely random, and still requires human control to guide and change tracks.